ImageCAS: A Large-Scale Dataset and Benchmark for Coronary Artery Segmentation based on Computed Tomography Angiography Images: Experiments and Discussion

 \subsection{Experiment setup}

 All experiments were implemented using PyTorch \cite{paszke2019pytorch} and DGL \cite{wang2019deep}, and performed on a Nvidia RTX 3090 GPU with a 24G memory.
 In the direct segmentation, patch segmentation and tree-structure segmentation, we used the Dice loss during training.
 In the graph based segmentation, distance values are cubed in the loss function as in \cite{wolterink2019graph}, and we adopted the loss functions as shown in Eq.
 1 and Eq.
 2 for training.
 In patch based segmentation, the patches with 16,32,64 are discussed, and the Dice loss is used for training.
 In the baseline method, a spherical structure with a radius of $r=5$ is used to dilate the vessels.
+All the networks in our implementation are trained for 30 epochs (about 21,000 iterations), and the Adam optimizer is adopted with a learning rate of 0.002.
+Due to the limited GPU memory, the batch size various for different input sizes.
+The batch size is 8, 2, and 1 for an input size of $128\times128\times128$, $256\times256\times128$, and $512\times512\times256$, respectively in the pre-segmentation or coarse segmentation steps.
+While that in the patch segmentation step is 512, 64, 8 for an input size of $16^3$, $32^3$, and $64^3$, respectively.

-All the networks in our implementation are trained for 30 epochs, and the Adam optimizer is adopted with a learning rate of 0.002.
-Experiments were evaluated using a 4-fold cross-validation approach, with a training set of 750 cases and a test set of 250 cases.
-The Dice score is used for evaluation. which is widely used in the community as indicated in Table \ref{tab:works}.
+Experiments were evaluated using a 4-fold cross-validation approach, with a training set of 750 cases (50 cases are used for validation) and a test set of 250 cases.
+The Dice score is used for evaluation, which is widely used in the community as indicated in Table \ref{tab:works}.